chdrsto/git-cheat-sheet/README.md

 git add [file]     # Add a file as it is now to the next commit (stage) git add .     # Add all files within this and sub-directories to the next commit (stage)

-git reset [file]     # unstage (remove) a file from the reqpository retaining the changes in working directory
+git reset [commit]     # Sets the stage environment to a previous commits

 git diff     # Shows differences on what is changed but not staged git diff --staged     # diff of what is staged but not yet committed

-git commit -m "[descriptive message]"     # Commit your staged content as a new commit snapshot
+git commit -a -m "[descriptive message]"     # Add the change and commit the content as a new commit to the active branch
 ```

 ## BRANCH & MERGE